 It’s rare that I say frying is mandatory, but for falafels, it is.
 It’s the only way to get the signature super crispy dark crust and keep the inside moist.

-I deep-deep fry them in the video, using enough oil so they’re mostly submerged.
+For this falafel recipe, I deep-deep fry them in the video, using enough oil so they’re mostly submerged.
 But you don’t need to – you can use far less oil than I did and they can be shaped like discs rather than balls which will mean even less oil required for frying.

 Speaking of discs – you can unleash your wild side when it comes to shaping falafels.
 I chose balls because for me, that’s the shape that first comes to mind.
 But other common shapes include: disc shape (slightly flattened ball), dome (ball with underside flattened) and torpedoes (evil looking shape, like a football).